XDaiNYU/TopoDockQ/README.md

 **Prerequisites:** Before training, download the required data files:

 1. Download `processed_data.zip` from the [Zenodo repository](https://zenodo.org/records/15469415)
-2. Extract the zip file and place the contents in `./data/processed_data/` folder
+2. Extract the zip file and place the contents in the `./data/processed_data/` folder
 3. Ensure you have the following files in your data directory:
    - `singlePPD_DockQ.csv`
    - `singlePPD_filtered_DockQ`